Spy Fox in "Dry Cereal"

 Spy Fox in "Dry Cereal" is an adventure game developed and published by Humongous Entertainment as part of their Junior Adventure line and the first entry in the Spy Fox series of games.
-The game follows the heroic Spy Fox as he attempts to stop a supervillain from stealing the world's dairy milk supply.
-The game was released for computers in October 1997 to positive reception and was ported to several other systems over the following decades.
+It follows the heroic Spy Fox as he attempts to stop a supervillain from stealing the world's dairy milk supply.

+The game was released for PC in October 1997 to positive reviews and was ported to several other systems over the following decades.

 Gameplay

 The game retains the easy-to-use format of the other Humongous Entertainment computer games, but unlike the others, this game introduces talk balloons, which enable Spy Fox to ask any character a specific question instead of simply having an ordinary conversation.
 There are also special kinds of items called "Spy Gadgets" (made and supplied by Professor Quack), which help Spy Fox solve certain puzzles.
 The game has multiple narratives; the story branches into a small number of threads midway through the game, and which thread the story follows is randomly selected each playthrough.